anelson0112/atm-refactor/README.md

 * Refactor the following code:

-	* Convert the constructor functions into classes
+	DONE!!* Convert the constructor functions into classes

 * Additionally:

-	* Error check the users input.
+	DONE! * Error check the users input.
 Fulfill the following requirements in doing so:
 		* Pins can only be 4 numbers and no other characters are allowed.
 		* Withdrawal and deposit amounts must be increments of $20 with a limit of $200 and must be numbers.

-	* Update the html and css to style the elements and make them pleasing to the eye
-	* Comment each block of code and explain what it does.
+	DONE! * Update the html and css to style the elements and make them pleasing to the eye DONE!! * Comment each block of code and explain what it does.

 * Push your code to your repository.